 The ISO 12647 standard is split up in different parts, which each have a different number.
 Their names also include the year when the standard was established or last modified.
 Because the standard covers various printing methods, a printer only needs to implement a part of the full specifications.

-- ISO 12647-4:2005 defines the process control settings for publication gravure printing, which is used for high volume magazines, catalogues, etc.
+- ISO 12647-4:2014 defines the process control settings for publication gravure printing, which is used for high volume magazines, catalogs, etc.